prgaero/prgaero.github.io/project1a.md

 \tilde{\omega} = \frac{3300}{1023} \times \frac{\pi}{180} \times 0.3 \times \left(\omega - b_{g}\right)
 $$

-Here, $$\tilde{\omega}$$ representes the value of $$\omega$$ in physical units and $$b_g$$ is the bias.
+Here, $$\tilde{\omega}$$ representes the value of $$\omega$$ in physical units and $$b_g$$ is the bias. $$b_g$$ is calculated as the average of first few hundred samples (assuming that the IMU is at rest in the beginning).

 <a name='calib'></a>
 ## 4. Sensor Calibration
-Note that the registation between the IMU coordinate system and Vicon global coordinate system might not be aligned at start.
+Note that the registation between the IMU coordinate system and the Vicon global coordinate system might not be aligned at start.
 You might have to align them.

-The Vicon and IMU data are exactly synced, although the timestamps `ts` of the respective data are correct.
+The Vicon and IMU data are NOT hardware syncronized, although the timestamps `ts` of the respective data are correct.
 Use `ts` as the reference while plotting the orientation from Vicon and IMU.

-ALSO TIME SYNC!!!!!
+You can also do a software stncronization using the time stamps.
+You can align the data from the two closest timestamps from IMU and Vicon data respectively.

 <a name='implementation'></a>
 ## 5. Implementation

-You will write a function that computes orientation only based on gyro data (using integration, assume that you know the initial orientation from Vicon), and another function that computes orientation only based on accelerometer data (assume that the IMU is only rotating).
-You should check that each function works well before you try to integrate them into a single filter.
-This is very important!
+1. You will write a function that computes orientation only based on gyro data (using integration, assume that you know the initial orientation from Vicon).
+Check if that works well.
+Plot the results and verify.
+Add the plot to your report file.
+2. You will write another function that computes orientation only based on accelerometer data (assume that the IMU is only rotating).
+Verify if that function works well before you try to integrate them into a single filter.
+THIS IS VERY IMPORTANT!
+Add the plot to your report file.

-Then you will write a function for madgwick filter that computes orientation based on gyroscope and accelerometer data only.
+3. Now, write a function for Madgwick filter that computes orientation based on gyroscope and accelerometer data only.
 Make sure you plot the orientation in all axis and compare with Vicon plots.
+Show the plot in your report as well.

 In the starter code, a function called `rotplot.py` is also included.
 Use this function to visualize the orientation of your output.
 To plot the orientation, you need to give a $$3 \times 3$$ rotation matrix as an input.